-Center for Ecozoic Societies may change this policy from time to time by updating this page.
+Center for Ecozoic Studies may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are satisfied with any changes.
 This policy is effective from August 31, 2014, until changed.

 What we collect